New Covid-19 vaccine restrictions will be imposed in New York City in the next few days, as Omicron infections continue to spike across the state.

 Most restaurants, bars, movie theaters, and other venues are open in NYC.
 However, be aware that indoor spaces only allow vaccinated visitors.

 Both indoor and outdoor activities are relatively safe as long as you avoid overcrowded areas and wear a mask when social distancing is not possible.

 New York’s Health Care System and Response Capacity

-When it comes to medical service in the United States people get what they pay for.
+When it comes to medical services in the United States people get what they pay for.
 Extensively documented research has shown that black and Latino communities are not only more likely than white people to be exposed to COVID-19, require hospitalization, but also die due to the medical facilities and inadequate equipment at the hospitals they have access to.

-On the other hand, at the private medical centers in Manhattan, Patients have access to cutting edge technology, specialized drugs and around the clock care.
+On the other hand, at the private medical centers in Manhattan, Patients have access to cutting-edge technology, specialized drugs, and around-the-clock care.
 Most of these patients, however, have some of the best insurance plans that cover COVID-19 treatments.

 For foreigners who have insurance that covers COVID, it is strongly recommended to double-check with the insurance broker to what extent they will be covered in case they get sick.
 Many of these companies have multiple “only if” restrictions on their plans.

 December 12 – NYC expands its vaccination mandate to all private-sector workers; kids to be required vaccination to access indoor activities

 Starting from December 27, all New York City private-sector workers will become subject to the city’s vaccine mandate.
 It will affect around 184,000 businesses.